eCommerce is experiencing a significant surge in popularity, and data suggests it’s here to stay.

 The internet is a core asset to modern businesses – not only does it streamline everyday business activities, but it allows businesses to reach global audiences.

-Unreliable internet can grind business operations to a halt, so if your business operates solely online – or a significant amount of your profit is derived from an online presence – it’s important you select an internet provider you can depend on.
+Unreliable internet can very quickly grind business operations to a halt.
+So, if your business operates solely online – or you derive a significant amount of profit from an online presence – it’s important you select an internet provider you can depend on.
 It’s also recommended you’re clear about what speeds, bandwidths and additional services your business may need before signing up to an internet plan.